 -

-Step 2, transfer from Hendaye to San Sebastian by Euskotren metro...
+Step 2, travel from Hendaye to San Sebastian Amara by Euskotren.

 On arrival at Hendaye, walk out of the station and turn right, walk to the little Euskotren station in the corner of the forecourt.
-Buy a ticket for €2.75 and hop on the next metro train, they run every 30 minutes from Hendaye to San Sebastian-Donostia Amara station, journey time 37 minutes.
-See the photos below for more tips.
+Buy a ticket for €2.75 and hop on the next metro train, they run every 30 minutes from Hendaye to San Sebastian-Donostia Amara, journey time 37 minutes.

 You can check train times & fares from San Sebastian to Bilbao at www.euskotren.eus.
 Remember that San Sebastian is Donostia in the Basque language and the Euskotren station in San Sebastian is usually just called Amara.